 Factors that influence what is considered a good ROI include:

-- Investment horizon: Long-term investments may require a lower annual ROI to achieve substantial gains over time as compared to while short-term investments.
+- Investment horizon: Long-term investments may require a lower annual ROI to achieve substantial gains over time as compared to short-term investments.

 - Risk profile: Higher risk usually demands a higher ROI.